-Stig Leschly is a senior lecturer at Harvard Business School, where he teaches entrepreneurship.
-He is also a practicing entrepreneur and the CEO and founder of College101, an advocacy organization focused on US higher education.
+Stig Lechly is a senior lecturer at Harvard Business School, where he teaches entrepreneurship.
+He is also a practicing entrepreneur and the president and founder of the Postsecondary Commission, an aspiring accreditor for higher education institutions that provide high economic return for their students.